Apply for a building consent

 Making an application

-Apply for a building consent online through the Simpli portal.
+Apply for a building consent online through the Objective Build Portal.
 If you are a new user, you will need to register before applying.

 If you do not have internet access you can apply by filling out a Building consent application form, available from our friendly team in the office.